10 Questions To Ask Yourself If You Want To Quit Corporate Life & Be Successful

 According to scientists, we’re the only species that know this, yet we rarely live our lives like it’s going to end one day.

 I’m in my 40’s and I can reasonably expect to live for another 40 years.
-That sounds like a lot of time to learn the craft of writing.
+That sounds like a lot of time to learn the craft of motivational speaking and writing.
 But if I break that time down into days — I only have 14,600 days left (40x365).
 Tomorrow 14,599!

 3. Do You Have An Income Problem Or An Expenses Problem?